Mar 3, 2019 - Mar 3, 2019

 Self-compassion transforms lives.
 It is redefined as the ability to care, to soothe and to comfort but also to strengthen when it is needed.
 It is revolutionizing self-care and emotional coping skills in psychology.
 Mindful Self-Compassion is a new skill-building program to cultivate our inner strengths; to courageously attend to difficulties with understanding and kindness, to empower the self.
 Developing self-compassion is to acquire an attitude of goodwill towards the self and to be able to skillfully attend to the self when times are tough in order to resolve challenges more effectively.

 Mindfulness and Self-Compassion, is not sainthood, self-indulgence, narcissism or self-pity but a new way to relate to shame, anger, anxiety and distress by reconnecting with the self and others in order to ease pain and gain greater emotional strength, resilience and well-being.
 The practice of self-compassion can create dramatic changes for the better in all aspects.
-Mindful Self-Compassion teaches how to be aware in the present moment when difficult feelings arise(mindfulness) a how-to by-pass our negative thinking bias or default mode for better problem-solving.
+Mindful Self-Compassion teaches how to be aware in the present moment when difficult feelings arise(mindfulness) a how to tame our inner critic and change our default mode for better problem-solving.

 Mindful Self-Compassion (MSC) is empirically supported by research.
 This training program is designed to cultivate the skill of mindfulness, meditation and self-compassion based on the groundbreaking research of Kristin Neff and the clinical expertise of Christopher Germer.
 It includes the latest techniques from the science of well-being and positive psychology.
 Mindful Self-Compassion teaches practices, to respond to difficult moments with kindness, understanding and resilience.

 Participation in this program has been extraordinary; thousands of health professionals have attended similar workshops in Australia, America and Europe since 2013.
 Mindful Self-Compassion was developed by Christopher K. Germer, a leader in the integration of compassion and psychotherapy and Kristin Neff, a pioneering researcher in the field of self-compassion.
 In this one training program, they have successfully integrated concepts and practices from various mindfulness-based models such as Mindfulness-Based Stress Reduction(MBSR), Mindfulness-Based Cognitive Therapy(MBCT), Dialectic Behaviour Therapy(DBT), Acceptance Commitment Therapy(ACT), Compassionate mind training, Compassion-Focused Therapy(CFT) and Cognitive Therapy(CBT) as well as Positive Psychology.